Oedipus: Basics of the myth

 On the way, Oedipus came to Daulia, where three roads crossed.
 There he encountered a chariot driven by his birth-father, King Laius.
 They fought over who had the right to go first and Oedipus killed Laius when the charioteer tried to run him over.
-The only witness of the king's death was a slave who fled from a caravan of slaves also traveling on the road at the time.
+The only witness of the king's death was a slave who fled from a caravan of slaves which was also travelling on the road at the time.

-Continuing his journey to Thebes, Oedipus encountered a Sphinx, who would stop all travelers to Thebes and ask them a riddle.
+Continuing his journey to Thebes, Oedipus encountered a Sphinx, who would stop all travellers to Thebes and ask them a riddle.
 If the travelers were unable to answer her correctly, they would be killed and eaten; if they were successful, they would be free to continue on their journey.
-The riddle was: "What walks on four feet in the morning, two in the afternoon, and three at night?".
-Oedipus answered: "Man: as an infant, he crawls on all fours; as an adult, he walks on two legs and; in old age, he uses a 'walking' stick".
-Oedipus was the first to answer the riddle correctly; the Sphinx was so embarrassed that someone had solved her riddle that she killed herself by jumping off of a cliff; in some versions, however, Oedipus kills her.
+The riddle was "What walks on four feet in the morning, two in the afternoon, and three at night?" and Oedipus answered: "Man: as an infant, he crawls on all fours; as an adult, he walks on two legs and; in old age, he uses a 'walking' stick."
+Oedipus was the first to answer the riddle correctly; the Sphinx would then commit suicide out of embarrassment (in some versions however, Oedipus kills her).